xxispawn01xx/Public/Python/google-prediction-api/README.txt

 while retaining the speed and convenience of machine learning on Google's cloud.

-Things to work on in future releases: Putting results into PD arrays for analysis (ie splitting applying combining) as well as calling scikit-learn models onto the outputted models above to see if there are certain strengths within individial Google Prediction API models.
+Things to work on in future releases: Putting results into PD arrays for analysis (ie splitting applying combining) as well as calling scikit-learn models onto the outputted models above to see if there are certain biases within a prediction output